Do you want a rich, vibrant garden? This super collection of seven items can supercharge your soil and improve garden growth.

 Step #3: Add the Epsom salt together with the powder to your spray bottle.
 It is important to make sure that your spray bottle can hold about 32 ounces.
-If the bottle is smaller, you can use in a couple of bottles.
+If the bottle is smaller, you can use it in a couple of bottles.
 If it is large, you can half the recipe.

 Step #4: Add water to the bottle until it is almost full and shake vigorously until all the powder and salt have dissolved.
 Use this mixture on your garden plants.

-5. Manure Tea For Your Garden
+5. Manure Tea For Your Superpower Garden

 The manure tea also adds other natural enzymes and micronutrients that are not found in the chemical fertilizer.
-Additionally, its liquid form enables it to penetrate to the roots for the plant to absorb it easily.
+Additionally, its liquid form enables it to penetrate the roots for the plant to absorb easily.

 Step #2: Use the rope to tie the pillowcase, making sure that the knot is tight to avoid leaking the manure.
-The rope will also keep this tea bag from sinking to the bottom.
+The rope will also keep this teabag from sinking to the bottom.

 Step #3: Place the giant teabag into the container and make sure it hangs on the edge.
 Of course, you wouldn’t want to stick your hand to scoop the teabag if it sinks.
 Add about ten gallons of water.

-The brewing period is fast but you should allow for about two days for all the manure to dissolve.
+The brewing period is fast, but you should allow for about two days for all the manure to dissolve.

 After this, you will find that the water has turned to a dark brown color.
 Spray this manure tea around the roots of your plants.

-7. Use Epsom Salt in your Garden
+7. Use Epsom Salt In Your Superpower Garden

-The Epsom salt is a safe and natural product that can be used to enhance the productivity of your garden as well as in households to provide natural frugal benefits.
+Epsom salt is a safe and natural product that can be used to enhance the productivity of your garden as well as in households to provide natural frugal benefits.